Skip to footer content

 }

-// Convert authenticated page
+// Convert the authenticated page to a PDF file

 var pdf = renderer.RenderUrlAsPdf(currentUrl);